-Ministry of Industry and Trade requests Hai Phong to create favourable conditions to transport goods
+Ministry of Industry and Trade requests Hai Phong to create favourable conditions to transport goods largest port in the North of Vietnam.

 The Ministry of Industry and Trade (MoIT) on Monday requested Hai Phong City People's Committee to ensure smooth goods transport of trading enterprises and logistics services coming to and from the city while implementing the COVID-19 pandemic prevention activities.